Check the Word Count

 They will make assumptions that you were in a rush, did the assignment at the last minute, or simply did not understand the topic.
 This type of judgment leads to lower marks in your score.

-Arguments are quite significant in academic writings.
+Arguments are quite significant in academic writing.
 They help the author to give explanations for actions or beliefs and also defend them.
 Most explanations are made clear through arguments in an essay.

 If you are given a word count, the instructor knows the ideal limit to make your arguments.
 Submitting an essay with a lower word count implies there are insufficient arguments.
 The work is likely to have fewer reasons that are not open for scrutiny.